CBS Logo

 Because immunogenicity affects PK, PD, efficacy, and safety, evaluation is required from preclinical stages through post-marketing evaluation is required throughout the product lifecycle, from preclinical development through post-marketing.

-In parallel, immunogenicity testing relies on ligand-binding and cell-based assay platforms, including ELISA, electrochemiluminescence (ECL), MSD, Gyrolab, and multiplex formats.
-These assays are used to detect binding antibodies, assess neutralization capacity, and quantify functional impact on mechanism-related pathways.
+In parallel, ADA and NAb detection relies on ligand-binding and cell-based assay platforms, including ELISA, electrochemiluminescence (ECL), MSD, Gyrolab, and multiplex formats, to assess neutralization capacity and quantify functional impact on mechanism-related pathways.

-Takeaway: Immunogenicity risk emerges from both molecular design and analytical control and must be evaluated using integrated CMC and bioanalytical strategies.
+The conclusion is that immunogenicity risk emerges from both molecular design and analytical control.
+Evaluation requires integrated CMC and bioanalytical strategies from preclinical stages onward.

 Tiered immunogenicity assessment strategy

 Immunogenicity evaluation follows a structured, tiered approach designed to detect anti-drug antibodies and determine their clinical relevance.
-Each tier answers a different scientific question and feeds into PK and PD interpretation.
+Each tier answers a distinct scientific question and feeds into PK and PD interpretation.
+NAb assay development begins at the design stage of this framework, before any clinical samples are analyzed, because the assay format and cut-point strategy must be justified based on the molecule's MoA.

 STEP 1: Screening Assay